 First things first, however: San Francisco is a super expensive city.

-It is definitely a city of contradictions.
 Living here, you will have to get used to living with extremes.
 The housing crisis in the city is only worsening, and the amount of people being made homeless as a result is on the rise.

 To illustrate this, it is not unusual to see multi-million dollar houses that are fringed by tents where people without a roof over the head have decided to live.

 This sort of income inequality will definitely be one of the hardest things to tackle if you choose to live in San Fran.
 The personal income is some of the best in the country — what with nearby Silicon Valley industries and financial hubs — but the income gap between this, and the “regular” people of the city lies easily in the hundreds of thousands of dollars.

 In terms of crime, there are things like car thefts and petty street crime that do occur, but these happen mainly in certain neighbourhoods; bicycle thefts and property crime also occurs.
 However, this sort of thing happens in most and many people who live here feel totally safe.

 All in all, while a secure place to live, it is only safe — we would say — if you can afford to live there.

 Is it Safe to rent an Airbnb in San Francisco?